 It’s important to remember that Twinkies was shuttering because sales had declined.
 In other words, the market tired of the eternal snack (you know, Twinkies NEVER go stale).

 They are so unpopular that I can’t remember any of them showing up in my grandkid’s Halloween loot.

 I can’t wait for the comments on this post.
-The people who can’t live without NECCO wafers (where did that name come from?
-It never followed the rules) will demand I take back my comments.
+The people who can’t live without NECCO wafers (where did that name come from?) will demand I take back my comments.
 It’s akin to John Lennon saying the Beatles were more popular than Jesus.
 Sacrilege.

 Never mind that sales of the disgusting candy have tanked.

 “Loss of our heritage.
 NECCO wafers are going away.
 I’m devastated.
 Not.”

 Don’t worry.
 All the NECCO wafer spin will save the brand.
 Some idiot company will buy the rights and make enough of these communion wafers to pave Main Street at Disney.

 And that’s all they’re good for.
 After the fervor over the plant closing and the zombie apocalypse mentality that promoted the feeding frenzy— sales will dry up again.

 Why are NECCO wafers going away?

 Because they taste terrible.
 No one likes them.
 I hate them.
 You hate them.
 We all hate them.